LennaHammer/English/EVP/out/words_pronoun.md

 /hɪz/
 [A2]the things that belong or relate to someone male who has already been talked about
 - That's Frank's coat over there - at least I think it's his.
-- I borrowed them from a friend ofhis.
+- I borrowed them from a friend `of`his.

 ## 58. it ## pronoun
 /ɪt/ TIME/WEATHER